AnthonyAssayah/Pokemon_Go/README.md

 # Pokemon Go ! <img src="https://user-images.githubusercontent.com/92322613/148254967-f5b3e6ee-c628-42c7-907c-87140e883fe4.png" height="36">

 This project is our last assigment in OOP course, based on a ***Directed and Weighted Graphs*** implemented on *Python*.
 This exercise's goal is with the help of agents we have to catch all the Pokemon on the graph.
 Therefore, this task is divided in two main parts, the `Client` which set the connection between the server and us and `Student_code` where we programmed the algorithms and th Gui representation to allow us to really visualize the graph and all its parameters and options.

+## Catch them All !

 ## Design 📌

 There are 3 principal classes defined in this project, we also used the different classes and interfaces from our last Python project [*EX3_OPP*](https://github.com/AnthonyAssayah/EX3_OPP.git), the interfaces are in the ```api``` package and their implementations can be found in ```classes``` package.
 Their properties and methods are detailed in our previous project.
+ - *Node*
+ - *Edge*
+ - *DiGraph*
+ - *DiGraphAlgo*

-### <ins>***1 - The Client***<ins>
+### <ins>***The Client***<ins>

 This class is use to communicate with the server in order to import us all the data about the Pokemons and the Agents. 'client.py' contains a set of different fucntions: